 George has a long record of public service.
 Praised for his ability to run thoughtful and efficient meetings, his position as Chairman of the Medford Zoning Board remained unchallenged for 12 years.
 In addition he has participated in the Environmental Commission, Water Task Force, Business Development Committee, and Youth Organizations.
 He remains one of the most beloved coaches for Girls' Softball, and continues to lead as a Boy Scout Master because he believes good mentoring helps prepare young people for a better future.

 George lives in Medford, Burlington County with his wife Nancy.
 He is a proud parent of two adult children: Michael, a teacher in Haddon Heights, and daughter Marlee, a graphic designer and first time homeowner.

 Candidate for assembly

 Maryann Merlino is running for New Jersey State Assembly.
 As a working professional in the real estate industry for 30 years, she is motivated by the challenges our state’s tax structure has created, especially for seniors and veterans, and is inspired to find solutions.

-Maryann is also the President of the War Memorial Committee, which supports local veterans and their families, local homecoming parades, Veterans Haven in Winslow, and Veterans Memorial Home in Vineland.
+Maryann is the President of the Waterford Township War Memorial Committee, which supports local veterans and their families, local homecoming parades, Veterans Haven in Winslow, and Veterans Memorial Home in Vineland.

 Maryann lives in Warterford Township, Camden County with her husband Al. She is a proud mother of three sons.

 Candidate for assembly

 Joanne Schwartz is running for NJ Assembly to help improve the lives of New Jersey residents.

 Joanne is a former Burlington County Freeholder where she fought to make Burlington County Animal Shelters "no kill" for dogs, and created the Barn Cat program to help house feral cats.
 And she took a sharp pencil to budget issues, searching for ways to cut spending.

 She is a semi-retired healthcare administrator and former probation officer, as well as a former adjunct faculty member at Rowan College at Burlington County (formerly Burlington County College) and Rowan University.